harshsharma1927/Simon-Game/README.md

 # Simon-Game
-A Mini-Project completely based on HTML, CSS and Javascripr
+A Mini-Project completely based on HTML, CSS and Javascript